-UK PM sets out plan to break Brexit deadlock
+UK PM seeks to break Brexit deadlock

 EU: 'Settle the accounts'

-The European Union's chief negotiator, Michel Barnier, said Britain needed to make its position clear on a financial settlement.
+Speaking on Thursday, the European Union's chief negotiator, Michel Barnier, said Britain needed to make its position clear on a financial settlement.

-Speaking Thursday, he said that the EU would consider a "short transition period", but it would mean accepting EU rules, including on the budget.
+He said the EU would consider a "short transition period", but it would mean accepting EU rules, including on the budget.

-Barnier told the Italian parliament in Rome that, with little more than a year to go before a Brexit deal must be completed, there was still "major uncertainty" in key areas.
+Barnier said there was still "major uncertainty" in key areas with little more than a year to go before a Brexit deal must be completed,

-He said it was vital for Britain to accept its financial obligations.
-"All that is necessary in this negotiation is that everyone honors the commitments that they have made to each other.
-To settle the accounts.
-No more, no less," he said.

-Barnier called for "clear commitments" from the UK government on outstanding issues.

 "From our side, I repeat once again that an agreement is the best outcome.
 It is in our common interest.
 But if we want a deal, time is of the essence," he said.